Federation¶

 --adopt-existing

-The local and hub project names do not have to match.
-Select the local project
+The spoke and hub project names do not have to match.
+For that flow, run

-with --project and the hub project with the hub selector.
+--project in the printed join command and the hub project with the hub

-Adoption preserves the current state of local issues, including closed and soft-deleted issues, comments, labels, metadata, priority, owner, and same-project links.
+Adoption preserves the current state of local issues, including closed and soft-deleted issues, comments, labels, metadata, priority, owner, and links.
 It does not preserve the old local event history.
-Instead it removes those pre-adoption local events, queues fresh snapshots for the hub with same-project links embedded in the snapshot payloads, and reports how many snapshots were queued.
+Instead it removes those pre-adoption local events, queues fresh snapshots for the hub with each issue's links embedded in the snapshot payloads, and reports how many snapshots were queued.
+The hub stores a cross-project link event even when its peer issue has not arrived yet and materializes the edge after both endpoint projects reach the same hub.
+Until then the edge is absent.
+Spoke projects that share links must use the same hub URL origin; different DNS names or IP aliases are intentionally separate federation groups.
+Adoption snapshot event actors are the bound federation actor.
+Snapshot payload authors and comment authors are preserved, so adopted issues keep their original displayed content authors.

 Preserving the pre-adoption timeline: Adoption is a cutover, not an in-place history merge.
 If you need the old local event timeline for audit or rollback context, run